jameel-institute/daedalus-web-app/assets/geodata/shapefiles.md

 simplified_who_adm0$disp_area <- rmapshaper::ms_simplify(who_adm0$disp_area, keep = 0.03, keep_shapes = FALSE)
 ```

 This reduces the count of coordinates in Indonesia from 16421 to 2372.
-(This is more than the 10% 'keep' target, presumably due to the option to 'keep shapes' which I think preserves all polygons, such as islands or lakes, including very small ones, which might have had fewer than 10 coordinates.)

 Even downsampling to 'keep=0.03' isn't the limit, since a visual inspection shows that the map is still highly detailed relative to worldLow.

+When downsampling to keep=0.02, the map has about the same number of points per country as amCharts' 'worldLow' shapefiles (e.g. 455 for Indonesia).

+NB, when comparing numbers of points between shapefiles, make sure to flatten the arrays (perhaps several times) since the format is multipolygons: arrays of arrays of arrays to arbitrary levels of nesting.

 ### Convert the shapefiles from R to JSON data in JavaScript files